reikjarloekl/scan-button-responder/README.md

-# scan-button-responder
+# Scan button enhancer for [NAPS2](http://naps2.com)
-Helper to automatically scan with napr2 when scan buttons are clicked on the scanner
+Helper to automatically scan with naps2 when scan buttons are clicked on the scanner